SlimeVR/SlimeVR-Server/server/README.md

 }
 ```

-`reduce` is a pure function it cannot launch coroutines, call external services, or read from a clock.
+`reduce` is a pure function - it cannot launch coroutines, call external services, or read from a clock.
 It just maps `(state, action) → state`.

-`observe` is called once at construction, after the context exists.
+`observe` is called once after construction, after the context exists.
 This is where you launch coroutines, subscribe to flows, register event listeners.
-All coroutines launched here should use `receiver.context.scope` so they die when the module dies no manual cleanup, no leaks.
+All coroutines launched here should use `receiver.context.scope` so they die when the module dies - no manual cleanup, no leaks.

 **Why behaviours instead of methods on the module class?**

-The natural alternative is one class with methods for each feature ping handling, handshake logic, sensor registration, timeout detection, all in the same file.
+The natural alternative is one class with methods for each feature - ping handling, handshake logic, sensor registration, timeout detection, all in the same file.
 That works until the class has 20 features and every change has global blast radius.
 Behaviours make the feature list explicit: you read `create()`, you see exactly what the module does.
 Adding or removing a feature is one line in that list, touching nothing else.

 **Why `observe` is separate from `reduce`:**

 `reduce` must stay pure so state transitions are testable and predictable.
-Side effects in `observe` are isolated a behaviour that logs packets doesn't affect state, a behaviour that saves config doesn't affect packet handling.
+Side effects in `observe` are isolated - a behaviour that logs packets doesn't affect state, a behaviour that saves config doesn't affect packet handling.

 ### Scoping Behaviours to Module Lifetime

 Every behaviour's coroutines run inside `receiver.context.scope`.
 When a UDP connection drops, its scope is cancelled, which cancels every coroutine every behaviour launched for that connection.
 No teardown code needed anywhere.

-This is why `observe` receives the module (or context) rather than taking a raw `CoroutineScope` parameter it enforces that behaviours cannot outlive their module.
+This is why `observe` receives the module (or context) rather than taking a raw `CoroutineScope` parameter - it enforces that behaviours cannot outlive their module.

 ### Stateless vs. Stateful Behaviours

-Behaviours with no constructor dependencies are `object`s singletons, zero allocation:
+Behaviours with no constructor dependencies are `object`s - singletons, zero allocation:

 ```kotlin
 object PacketBehaviour : UDPConnectionBehaviour { ... }